EllieMwangi/Bank-Access-Analysis/README.md

 - Model performance was highly affected by the imbalance in the target variable.
 Upsampling the minority class drastically improved performance of the tree based methods.
 - The best performing model was a tuned random forest model with an accuracy of 93% and an roc_auc score of 96%
 - The random forest cited the most important features in separating classes as respondent age, level of education, household size, type of job and cell phone access.

+In conclusion, the Finscope survey highlights the need for financial institutions to adopt inclusive, targeted strategies to improve bank access, particularly for women, rural populations, and mobile users, to enhance financial inclusion across the region.